 Ado - Venice

 This ridiculously adorable space has a lot going for it.
 For one, it’s a bright yellow two-story house that was originally built in 1908 to board railroad workers.
 Two, the guys behind it–Paolo Cesaro and Antonio Mure–are prototypes of suave Italian men who know how to cook and charm their way into your good graces.
 Three, the entire space fits only about a dozen tables, all lit by flickering candles.
 Four, there’s a balcony!
-And five, delicious handmade pastas and all manner of meat dishes.
-(Goat, quail, veal, rabbit, buffalo, lamb, boar, what more?!)
-Carnivorous romantics, this place is for you.
-Veggies in love, head elsewhere. www.adovenice.com
+And five, handmade pastas.
+But fellow vegans, beware: This place is really meant for carnivorous romantics. www.adovenice.com

 Café La Boheme - West Hollywood